 - 1. The term "period of disruption" is any period in which it reasonably appears that there is any of the following (Texas Education Code § 51.231): - a.
 Threat(s) of destruction to University premises; - b.
-Physical or emotional injury to human life on University premises; or,
+Threat(s) of physical or emotional injury to human life on University premises; or, - c.

-- c.
 Threat(s) of willful disruption of the orderly operation of the University. - 2.
-During periods of disruption, the Associate Dean for Student Affairs within the applicable School may recommend to the Dean that prior to a Student Conduct Board Hearing, and in accordance with Texas Education Code, Section 51.233, a student have his/her consent to be in attendance at the University or on University premises be withdrawn when there is reasonable cause to believe that the student has willfully disrupted the orderly operation of University premises and that his/her presence on University premises will constitute a substantial and material threat to the orderly operation of the University premises. - 3.
+During periods of disruption, the Assistant Vice President for SSSA or designee may recommend to the Provost that prior to a Student Conduct Board hearing, and in accordance with Texas Education Code, Section 51.233, a student have his/her consent to be in attendance at the University or on University premises be withdrawn when there is reasonable cause to believe that the student has willfully disrupted the orderly operation of University premises and that his/her presence on University premises will constitute a substantial and material threat to the orderly operation of the University premises. - 3.
 Withdrawal of Consent shall not be longer than fourteen (14) days from the date on which consent was initially withdrawn. - 4.
 Withdrawal of Consent is specifically provided by state statute (Texas Education Code § 51.233, et seq.).
-The provisions of Part III do not affect the power of the University to suspend, dismiss, or expel any student or employee at the University in accordance with the procedures set forth in Part II of this Handbook.
-If a person is alleged to have violated the Student Code, and Withdraw of Consent also occurs, the procedures set forth in Parts II and III may occur concurrently.
+The provisions of Part III do not affect the power of the University to suspend or dismiss any student at the University in accordance with the procedures set forth in Part II of this Handbook.
+If a person is alleged to have violated the Code of Professional and Academic Conduct, and Withdraw of Consent also occurs, the procedures set forth in

+Parts II and III may occur concurrently.

-B. Concurrence by Dean
+B. Concurrence by Provost

-- 1. If the Dean concurs with the Associate Dean's recommendation, the student will have his/her consent to be in attendance at the University or on University premises withdrawal in writing by the Dean.
+- 1. If the Provost concurs with the Assistant Vice President for SSSA recommendation, the student will have his/her consent to be in attendance at the University or on University premises withdrawn in writing by the Provost.
 Texas Education Code § 51.233(a) & 51.234. - 2.
-The written notice by the Dean shall contain all of the following: - a.
+The written notice by the Provost shall contain all of the following: - a.
 That consent to remain on the campus has been withdrawn and the number of days for which consent has been withdrawn, not to exceed fourteen (14); Name and job title of the person withdrawing consent, along with an address where the person withdrawing consent can be contacted during regular working hours; - b.
-Brief statement of the activity or activities resulting in the Withdrawal of Consent; and, - c.
-Notification that the student is entitled to a hearing on the withdrawal not later than three (3) days from the date of receipt by the Dean of a request for hearing from the person. - 3.
-Whenever consent is withdrawn by the Dean, the Dean shall submit a written report to the President within twenty-four (24) hours, unless the Dean has reinstated consent for the student.
+Brief statement of the activity or activities resulting in the Withdrawal of Consent; and. - c.
+Notification that the student is entitled to a hearing on the withdrawal not later than three (3) days from the date of receipt by the Assistant Vice President for SSSA of a request for hearing from the person. - 3.
+Whenever consent is withdrawn by the Provost, the Provost shall submit a written report to the President within twenty-four (24) hours, unless the Provost has reinstated consent for the student.
 The report shall contain all of the following: - a.
 Description of the student, including, if available, the student's name, address, and phone number; and, - b.
 Statement of the facts giving rise to the Withdrawal of Consent.